altunenes/sorceress/docs/explanations of illusions.md

 ![CMCCAT2000output.png](./assets/CMCCAT2000output.png)

-Lateral inhibition is the phenomenon in which a neuron's response to a stimulus is inhibited by the excitation of a neighboring neuron (Bakshi and Ghosh, 2017).Neurons that are firing inhibit the stimulation of surrounding.
-Accordingly, only the neurons that are most stimulated and least inhibited respond (Cohen, 2011).
+Lateral inhibition is a phenomenon in which a neuron's response to a stimulus is inhibited by the excitation of a neighboring neuron (Bakshi and Ghosh, 2017).
+This process occurs when neurons that are firing inhibit the stimulation of surrounding neurons, resulting in only the neurons that are most stimulated and least inhibited responding (Cohen, 2011).

-Some neurons are activated more than others during lateral inhibition.
-Excitatory neurotransmitters are released to neurons along a specific path by a highly activated cell.
-In addition, the highly activated primary neuron in the brain activates interneurons that prevent the stimulation of cells that are located laterally.
-Interneurons are nerve cells that help the central nervous system and motor or sensory neurons communicate with one another.
-This action increases the contrast between different stimuli and sharpens the focus on a particular stimulus.
-Body sensory systems like the olfactory, visual, tactile, and auditory systems all experience lateral inhibition.
+During lateral inhibition, some neurons are activated more than others.
+Highly activated primary neurons in the brain release excitatory neurotransmitters to neurons along a specific path, as well as activate interneurons that prevent the stimulation of cells located laterally.
+Interneurons are nerve cells that facilitate communication between the central nervous system and motor or sensory neurons.
+This action enhances the contrast between different stimuli and sharpens the focus on a particular stimulus.
+Lateral inhibition can be observed in body sensory systems such as the olfactory, visual, tactile, and auditory systems.

-Mach bands, the perception of light and dark lines next to abrupt brightness changes, and the gray dots that appear between junctions in the Hermann grid illusion can all be explained by lateral inhibition.
+This process allows for the enhanced perception of certain stimuli, such as the Mach bands, the perception of light and dark lines next to abrupt brightness changes, and the gray dots that appear between junctions in the Hermann grid illusion.
+These phenomena can all be explained by lateral inhibition.
+In addition, lateral inhibition is observed in various sensory systems, including the olfactory, visual, tactile, and auditory systems.
-It's an old-fashioned illusion that is probably known the most.
-I've added many parameters to this function to reproduce in distinctive ways.

 example usage: